Philippe Maillet: University

-Maillet attended the University of New Brunswick as he earned his Bachelor of Arts degree in business administration, playing for the UNB Varsity Reds from 2013–17.
+Maillet attended the University of New Brunswick as he earned his Bachelor of Arts degree in business administration, playing for the UNB Varsity Reds from 2013 to 2017.
 Within his first 12 games with the team, he recorded 15 points including five goals.
 He completed his rookie season leading the Reds in scoring and finished third in the Atlantic University Sport (AUS) conference with 41 points.
 He received the A.J.
 MacAdam Trophy as the 2014 AUS Rookie of the Year, and was selected for the Second Team All-Stars and All-Rookie Team respectively.

 Malliet continued his offensive output in 2014–15, leading the AUS with 39 points in 28 games.
 He led the Reds to the 2015 CIS University Cup championship final, where they lost to the University of Alberta Golden Bears.
 As a result of his play, Malliet was awarded the 2015 Kelly Trophy as League MVP and was selected as a First Team All-Star.

 In the 2015–16 AUS season, an injury held back Maillet to 31 points in 17 games played.
 Without his assistance, the Reds won the 2016 CIS University Cup Championship.

 In the 2016–17 AUS season, Maillet recorded a conference leading 55 points, in what head coach Gardiner MacDougall referred to as a "breakout season".
 The Varsity Reds won the 2017 U Sports University Cup national championship, with Maillet winning the Major W.J.
 "Danny" McLeod Award as Most Valuable Player of the tournament.
 He also received the 2017 U Sports Player of the Year Award and the Senator Joseph A. Sullivan trophy.
 Maillet received UNB's 2017 Male Athlete Of The Year Award and was named the Top Male University Athlete across Canada.
 Maillet concluded his collegiate career with a total of 166 points in 101 games for the UNB Reds.